robsimmons/dusa/README.md

 It's also possible to have propositions that are functions.

 - Relations look like this: `prop t1 t2 ... tn-1 tn`
-- Functions look like this: `prop t1 t2 ... tn-1 is tn`
+- Functions look like this: `prop t1 t2 ... tn-1 is tn` (`is` is a keyword)

 A function describes a unique key-value relationship.
 Familiar relationships don't work like that: Arya has multiple parents and Eddard has multiple children.
-But we could use `weapon Char is W` as a functional proposition to describe a character's favorite weapon.
+But we could use `weapon Char is W` as a functional proposition to describe a character's favorite weapon, if each character can have at most one favorite weapon.

     weapon "Arya" is "smallsword".
     weapon "Eddard" is "greatsword".